Jasperabez/TrackerBoi/_posts/2019-11-16-The-Mechanical-Bible.md

 Congratulations!
 You managed to complete the required steps for the assignment.
 The bonus question is still a work in progress.

+Extra Notes: You can try to increase the amount of points, acceleration time, to better describe your graph.
+I personally just went until 5 points, which is 5 seconds, to show this.

 ![](../images/mechanicalgraph.png)